MortalHappiness/DBM2021FallMidtermProject/README.md

 ### Start the Project

-Go back to the root directory
+Go back to the project root directory

 ```bash
 $ cd ..